Decathlon/vitamin-web/CONTRIBUTING.md

 # Contributing

-If you are on this page it means you are almost ready to contribute proposing changes, fixing issues or anything else about Decathlon Design System library for web application.
+If you are on this page it means you are almost ready to contribute in proposing changes, fixing issues or anything else about Decathlon Design System library for web application.
 So, **thanks a lot for this**!! :tada::+1:

 **Table of Contents**